Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Our Hoare-style Logic and its Semantics

-Since the output types aren't very readable, we apply the $\cap$-\textsc{mul} and $\otimes_c$ rules, to obtain \hasarrtype{\mathtt{deutsch}}{I ⊗ Z ∩ Z ⊗ I}{I ⊗ -X ∩ -Z ⊗ I}.
-This is precisely what Deutsch's algorithm is supposed to produce -- two separable qubits (implied by $\A \otimes \I$, see \cref{sec:separability}), the first of which has the type $\type{-Z}$, corresponding to a $\ket{1}$ qubit.
-Note that we could return the second qubit to having type $\Z$ by applying a Hadamard.
-However, as we statically verified that the ancillary $y$ qubit is unentangled with $x$, we may freely discard it and optimize away the final $\mathtt{H \ 2}$.
+The last line is obtained through the implication rule from~\Cref{rule-imp_mul} and the distributivity of negation.
+This is precisely what Deutsch's algorithm is supposed to produce -- two separable qubits (implied by $\A \otimes \I$, see \cref{sec:separability}), the first of which is an eigenstate of $-Z$, corresponding to a $\ket{1}$ qubit.
+Note that we could return the second qubit to $\Z$ by applying a Hadamard and an $X$ gate.
+However, as we have verified that the second qubit is unentangled with the first, we may freely discard it and optimize away the final $\mathtt{H \ 2; X \ 2}$.

-This derivation could also be extended to the more generic Deutsch-Jozsa algorithm~\cite{DJ92} in a similar fashion.
-This, of course, would require extending both the language and the type system to deal with recursion.
-We leave this challenge for future work.